realitycollective/com.realitycollective.service-framework-docs/docs/features/platform_system.md

 ![Platform Switcher component](../basics/images/02_11_PlatformSwitcher.png)

-On the inspector for the **Service Management Instance**, the Service Framework provides a handy utility to automatically switch the "Active" build target while the editor is running.
+On the inspector for the **Global Service Manager**, the Service Framework provides a handy utility to automatically switch the `Active` build target while the editor is running.
 In comparison, it is approximately 50% quicker using the Platform Switcher over using Unity's built in "Switch Platform" option in the Build Settings screen.

-To change to another platform to check how things are compiling, you simply select a different "Platform Target" in the drop down.
+To change to another platform to check how things are compiling, you simply select a different `Platform Target` in the drop down.

 ---